The Centers for Advanced Studies in the Humanities (GWZ)

 - Leibniz-Zentrum Moderner Orient (ZMO)

-After four years of preparations as a pilot program funded by the Max Planck Society’s Development Fund for New Academic Projects, the three centers officially commenced operations on January 1, 1996.
-Continued funding was made possible by the German Council of Science and Humanities through its commendation of the Centers’ work in 2006.
+After four years of preparations as a pilot program funded by the Max Planck Society’s Development Fund for New Academic Projects, the three centers officially commenced operations on January 1, 1996, initially for a 12-year period.
+Continued funding was made possible by the German Council of Science and Humanities, committed to the expansion of interdisciplinary, internationally oriented research projects in the humanities, through its commendation of the Centers’ work in 2006.
 This support also helped the Centers obtain funding from the State of Berlin (starting in 2008), from the BMBF [Federal Ministry of Education and Research], which funds three research projects as part of the Centers’ expansion program, and from a number of individual grants from both national and international institutions.
+Based on a resolution of the Joint Science Conference (GWK), the centers were finally included into the joint research funding of the federal and state governments in 2017 (ZAS, ZMO) and 2019 (ZfL), respectively.
+Since then, the three centers have been part of the Leibniz Association.

 Board of Directors